 With regards to preparing your specimens, please see Dr. Elaine Humphrey, Adam Schuetze or Dr. Rodney Herring for help before beginning your preparation.
 TEM substrates for your specimens such as Silicon Nitride and holey Carbon are available to purchase from the laboratory for this purpose.
 Please do not use Formvar coated grids, they will not be allowed into the STEHM.
 We also have many types of specimen preparation solutions especially required for biological and beam-sensitive specimens.

 The Hitachi FB-2100 FIB and Fischione 1010 Ion Mill are available for fabricating your specimens.
-A Fishione 1020 Plasma Cleaner and two Hitachi Zone (UV) cleaners are available for cleaning your specimens.
-A Gatan Cryoplunge 3 flash freezer is being installed at the beginning of November to keep liquids in an amorphous state in specimens containing water or other forms of liquids.
-Special TEM specimen containers for liquids and gases will be available and are expected to arrive for use in the near future.
+A Fishione 1020 Plasma Cleaner and two Hitachi Zone (UV/OZone) cleaners are available for cleaning your specimens.
+A Gatan Cryoplunge 3 flash freezer is available to fix liquids in an amorphous state in specimens containing water or other forms of liquids.
+A Gatan cryo holder allows you to view hydrated specimens or specimens which suffer from contamination.

-The specimen holders available include a single tilt holder, double tilt holder and heating holder (up to 1500 C).
-Our cold stage LN2 holder and tomography holder are expected to arrive in December 2013.
+The specimen holders available include a single tilt holder, double tilt holder, heating holder (up to 1500 C), cryo LN2 holder, and 360 degree tomography holder.

 For analytical electron microscopy, i.e., determining compositions and the state of atoms and ions in materials, the Gatan electron energy loss spectrometer (EELS) and Gatan Imaging Filter (GIF) is available.
 There is also a Bruker energy dispersive spectrometer (EDS) for elemental analysis using X-ray signals.
 At present there is one biprism for holography, with plans for up to four in the works.